Chikayo-k/brain-kids/README.md

 - The header shows the logo of Brain Kids which gives the impression that this is a child’s educational website.
 The sign-up button leads to the sign-up page

-The header shows the logo of Brain Kids which gives the impression that this is a child’s educational website.
-The sign-up button leads to the sign-up page
+This header tells the user the website’s name and what kind of website is.
+Also, Users know that there is a sign-up section

 Desktop